daohu527/dig-into-apollo/readme.md

 ## Friendly tips

-If your git clone on github is so slow, pls try apollo **[mirror](https://gitee.com/baidu/apolloauto)**.
-If you need more help and want to learning together, please add WeChat public account `fzyd006`.
+If git clone on github is too slow, pls try apollo **[mirror](https://gitee.com/baidu/apolloauto)**.
+If you need more help and want to learning together, please add WeChat `fzyd006`.

 ## Table of Contents